Want a simple, cheap diet tip? Drink more water.

 For example, if you have a sedentary day, then you probably don’t need to drink as much as you do for a day in the sun.

-Keep in mind though, most people don't drink enough as it is, so even if you aren't as active as normal some days... making sure to get plenty of water in is always a good idea!
+Keep in mind though, most people don't drink enough as it is, so even if you aren't as active as your normally would be ... making sure to get in plenty of water is always a good idea!

 If you haven't tracked your water intake before, I highly encourage you to do it for a few days to see what the average amount of water you drink a day is.
-That can be easily done in the My TransPHORMation App which is free to download.
+This can be done very easily in the My TransPHORMation App, which is free to download.